 Dr. Douglas Morck obtained his BSc degree in Cellular and Microbial Biology in 1983 at the University of Calgary, his DVM in 1987 at the University of Saskatchewan, and his PhD (Bacterial Pathogenesis) at the University of Calgary in 1991.
 This was followed by a one-year Alberta Heritage Foundation for Medical Research Clinical Post-Doctoral Fellowship in immunology.
 He was hired at the University of Calgary as a laboratory animal veterinarian and assistant professor in 1992.
 Promotion to associate professor with tenure occurred in 2001, followed by a promotion to university veterinarian in 2003 and full professor in 2005.
 He is currently professor in the Faculty of Science, Department of Biological Sciences, and holds a joint academic appointment in the Faculty of Veterinary Medicine, Department of Comparative Biology and Experimental Medicine.
 Throughout his employment career he has served the University of Calgary in the Animal Care and Use Program, as well as maintaining an independent Natural Sciences and Engineering Research Council of Canada (NSERC)-funded research laboratory focused on bacterial biofilms and antimicrobial resistance, publishing 98 peer-reviewed manuscripts, 15 textbook chapters, and several patents.
 Prior awards include the 2017 University of Calgary U-Make-A-Difference Award, the 2011 Canadian Association for Laboratory Animal Science Veterinarian of the Year, co-recipient the 2007 NSERC Synergy Award, and with colleagues was twice nominated for the Alberta Science and Technology Award.
 In the past, he has served the CCAC as an Assessment and Certification panel member, chair, or veterinarian on numerous occasions, as a member of the Three Rs Committee, a member of the Assessment and Certification Committee, the Chair of the Assessment and Certification Committee, and as a member of the CCAC Board of Directors.

 Drs.
-Edwin Kroeger and Peter Flanagan were nominated jointly for the Harry C. Rowsell Award for Outstanding Service to the CCAC for their seminal contributions in leading the CCAC through times of unprecedented difficulties in the late 1990s towards the present well-structured, nationally and internationally recognized CCAC system.
-The nomination of Drs.
-Flanagan and Kroeger received unanimous support from the Award Selection Committee, the CCAC Board of Directors, and CCAC Council members.
-The award was presented to Drs.
-Kroeger and Flanagan at the fall 2008 CCAC Council meeting.
+Kroeger and Flanagan were nominated jointly for the Harry C. Rowsell Award for Outstanding Service to the CCAC for their seminal contributions in leading the CCAC through times of unprecedented difficulties in the late 1990s towards the present well-structured, nationally and internationally recognized CCAC system.
+Their nomination received unanimous support from the Award Selection Committee, the CCAC Board of Directors, and CCAC Council members.

 Dr. Ernest D. Olfert

-The CCAC presented the 2006 Harry C. Rowsell Award for Outstanding Service to the CCAC to Dr. Ernest Olfert, who was then the Director of the Animal Resouces Centre at the University of Saskatchewan.
-Over the past 40 years, Dr. Olfert has volunteered his unique expertise to help improve the care and welfare of laboratory animals.
+For more than half a century, Dr. Olfert has volunteered his unique expertise to help improve the care and welfare of laboratory animals.
 He notably acted as the main editor for the second edition of the CCAC Guide to the Care and Use of Experimental Animals, vol. 1 (CCAC, 1993), which constitutes a crucial part of the Canadian system of oversight.
-He was also the driving force behind the development of the CCAC guidelines on: choosing an appropriate endpoint in research, teaching, and testing (CCAC, 1998), and was co-author of 12 training modules for animal users published by the CCAC in 2003.
+He was also the driving force behind the development of the CCAC guidelines on: choosing an appropriate endpoint in research, teaching, and testing (CCAC, 1998), and co-authored 12 training modules for animal users published by the CCAC in 2003.
 Dr. Olfert is a pioneer laboratory animal veterinarian whose career path is closely linked to the development of laboratory animal medicine in Canada.